grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 sender = new Sender(recipient);
 ~~~

-A sender is composed with a recipient and saves a reference to
-the recipient in a private field for later, like this:
+A sender then saves a reference to the recipient in a private field for later, like this:

 {lang="csharp"}
 ~~~